SvePu/MyBB-Report-To-Thread/README.md

 # MyBB_Report-To-Thread
-Simple MyBB 1.8 plugin to create a thread on post reports
+Simple MyBB 1.8 plugin to create a thread on post, profile or reputation reports

 --------------------------------